runpod/docs/docs/serverless/workers/vllm/configurable-endpoints.md

       4. Review the **Environment Variables**.
 5. Select **Deploy**.

-Your LLM is now deployed to an Endpoint.
+Your models are now deployed to an Endpoint.
-You can now use the API to interact with your model.
+You can now use the API to interact with your models, selecting between language and vision capabilities as needed through the interface.

 :::note

-RunPod supports any models' architecture that can run on [vLLM](https://github.com/vllm-project/vllm) with configurable endpoints.
+RunPod supports any models' architecture that can run on [vLLM](https://github.com/vllm-project/vllm) with configurable endpoints, including both language and vision models.

 :::